Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models

-In addition, current data collection procedures on VQA benchmarks are often \emph{static}, meaning that the examples in these datasets do not evolve.
-For example, model accuracy on VQA v2 has been improved from $\sim$50~\cite{antol2015vqa} to $\sim$76~\cite{zhang2021vinvl} since its creation.
-Similarly, on robust VQA benchmarks, a recent study~\cite{li2020closer} has also found that pre-trained models can greatly lift up current state of the art.
-However, it is still unclear whether such a high performance on the VQA task can be maintained when encountering examples in the wild.
+In addition, previous data collection procedures on VQA benchmarks are often \emph{static}, meaning that the data samples in these datasets do not evolve, and model performance can saturate on the fixed dataset without good generalization.
+For example, model accuracy on VQA v2 has been improved from 50\%~\cite{antol2015vqa} to 76\%~\cite{zhang2021vinvl} since inception.
+Similarly, on robust VQA benchmarks, a recent study~\cite{li2020closer} has found that pre-trained models can greatly lift state of the art.
+Yet it remains unclear whether such high performance can be maintained when encountering examples in the wild.

-To remedy these limitations, we collect a new large-scale VQA benchmark, Adversarial VQA (AVQA), \emph{dynamically} with Human-And-Model-in-the-Loop Enabled Training (HAMLET)~\cite{xie2020adversarial}, on images from different domains, including web images from Conceptual Captions~\cite{sharma2018conceptual}, user-generated images from Fakeddit~\cite{fakeddit} and movie images from VCR~\cite{zellers2019vcr}.
-Our data collection is iterative and can be never-ending.
-We first collect examples from human annotators that current best models cannot answer correctly (Figure~\ref{fig:intro}).
-These newly annotated examples expose the models' weaknesses, and are then added to the training data for training a stronger model.
-The re-trained model can be subjected to the same process, and the collection can last for several rounds.
+To build an organically evolving benchmark, we introduce Adversarial VQA (AVQA), a new large-scale VQA dataset \emph{dynamically} collected with Human-And-Model-in-the-Loop Enabled Training (HAMLET)~\cite{xie2020adversarial}.
+AVQA is built on images from different domains, including web images from Conceptual Captions~\cite{sharma2018conceptual}, user-generated images from Fakeddit~\cite{fakeddit}, and movie images from VCR~\cite{zellers2019vcr}.
+Our data collection is iterative and can be perpetually going.
+We first ask human annotators to create examples that current best models cannot answer correctly (Figure~\ref{fig:intro}).
+These newly annotated examples expose the model's weaknesses, and are added to the training data for training a stronger model.
+The re-trained model is subjected to the same process, and the collection can iterate for several rounds.
 After each round, we train a new model and set aside a new test set.
-In this way, not only is the resultant dataset harder than existing benchmarks, but this process also yields a ``moving post” dynamic target for VQA systems, rather than a static benchmark that will eventually saturate.
+In this way, not only is the resultant dataset more challenging than existing benchmarks, but this process also yields a ``moving post” target for VQA systems, rather than a static benchmark that will eventually saturate.